-The emblematic 7 Portes Restaurant has a rich history reaching back to the 19th century.
+The emblematic 7 Portes Restaurant in El Born has a rich history reaching back to the 19th century.
 Josep Xifré i Casas (1777-1856) was an ‘Indiano’, a weathly Catalan businessman who made his fortune in Cuba.
 He built the Porxos d’en Xifré building taking a hand in the design himself, inspired by the Rue Rivoli of Paris.
 Making his home and office in the new building, he also chose to include a luxurious cafe on the site.
 The cafe opened in 1836 and had seven doors through which the public could enter.

 In 1929, 7 Portes was turned into a restaurant.
 Paco Parellada, owner of the famous Fonda Europa in Granollers, took over the restaurant in the early 1940’s.
 At that time 7 Portes began serving the famous Paella Parellada, which has since become the specialty of the house.
 A long time favorite of politicians, journalists, writers and artists, famous 7 Portes patrons have included Alexander Flemming, Orson Welles and Pablo Picasso.

 Restaurant Elche is located off the beaten tourist track, in the neighborhood of Poble Sec.
 Andrés Iborra and Carmen Vicente opened “El Elche” in 1959, the restaurant named after the couple’s hometown in the province of Alicante.
 The bar and restaurant soon attracted many artists and celebrities in show business along with the patrons of the nearby theatres on the Avinguda del Paral·lel.
 Later, their sons Eduardo and Andrés took over the restaurant, maintaining a rich family tradition.